orientechnologies/orientdb-docs/release/3.1/What-is-new-in-OrientDB-3.1.md

 SQL predicates are used as per-record conditions to define if a single user/role can create/read/update/delete some specific information.

-Security poilicies can be applied at record level or at property level, ie. it's possible to create horizontal partitions (a single user can or cannot see a subset of the records in a class) or vertical partitions (a single user can or cannot see a subset of the properties of certain records)
+Security policies can be applied at the record level or at the property level.
+I.e., it's possible to create horizontal partitions (a single user can or cannot see a subset of the records in a class) or vertical partitions (a single user can or cannot see a subset of the properties of certain records).

 Complete Predicate Security documentation can be found [here](../../security/Database-Security.md)